dspenard/cdk-cloudwatch-alarms/docs/DEPLOYMENT_GUIDE.md

 ## Tearing Down Resources

-### Option 1: Destroy via GitHub Actions (Recommended)
+### Option 1: Destroy via GitHub Actions

-If you have GitHub Actions set up, you can destroy infrastructure through the GitHub UI:
+If you have GitHub Actions set up, you can destroy infrastructure through the GitHub UI.
+This provides a manual trigger with safety confirmations, which is safer than fully automated destruction.

 1. Go to your repository's **Actions** tab
 2. Click **"Destroy Monitoring Infrastructure"** workflow